vorozhko/go-tutor/day2/README.md

 # grep utility #
-Search for a string in a given filepath
+Search for a string in a given path

 # todo #
 - Recursive search might need recursion
 - refactor main part to function to support recursion

-# usage #
-- Input file path and string to search
-- Output file names which contain the string and match line

 # Notes #
 - Have to check for file type to detect binary files using http.DetectContentType function